MCP setupIncluded on every plan

 Send targeted specialist work

-Use MegaLens for planning, audits, architecture review, research, blindspot detection, and gap-finding instead of stuffing all of that into your main IDE thread.
+Use MegaLens for planning, audits, architecture review, research, blind spot detection, and gap-finding instead of stuffing all of that into your main IDE thread.

 03

-Let the host IDE make the final call
+Your IDE makes the final call

 MegaLens returns tighter specialist findings.
-Your host IDE decides what to accept, change, reject, or act on next.
+Your IDE decides what to accept, change, reject, or act on next.

 Workflow fit

-MegaLens complements the host IDE.
+MegaLens complements your IDE.

 Claude Code